Dmitrii Aleksandrov

 I have to be ✨ agile ✨ in order to actually publish anything.

-I’ve also found these good posts about structured errors in Go and Haskell, but they’re quite detailed and the actual approach in the code is quite different from mine:
+I’ve found these good posts about structured errors in Go and Haskell, but they’re quite detailed and the actual approach in the code is quite different from mine:

 Discuss